-Sustainor defines CSR as ‘companies’ use of sustainability to strengthen the company’s own purpose’.
+Sustainor defines CSR as a company’s use of sustainability to strengthen its own purpose.

 Integrated into core activities

 Social responsibility is not just donating an amount to a good cause once a year.
-This is actually how the concept originated, and this way of understanding CSR is often called CSR 1.0 today.
+This is actually how the concept originated.
+This way of understanding CSR is often called CSR 1.0 today.